ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 ## Conclusion

-This documentation covers the implementation and explanations of a virtual machine by taking reference from BlobVM.
+This documentation covers the implementation and explanations of a Virtual Machine by taking reference from BlobVM.
 Different VMs can have different implementations depending upon their use case.
 A common thing among them could be the interface for a linear or DAG VM.

 You can learn about using BlobVM in more detail through the [README](https://github.com/ava-labs/blobvm/blob/master/README.md) provided in its repository.